-In most cases, a credit card that offer users a cash advance option allows you to transfer money from your available balance into your checking account.
+In most cases, a credit card that offers users a cash advance option will allow you to transfer money from your available balance into your checking account.
 However, that doesn’t mean this is a good idea.
 The fees and interest rates associated with these cash advances is high enough that you’re better off using this approach only as a last resort.

 If you have a PIN associated with the credit card, you can withdraw the money at an ATM or with a bank teller and place the cash directly in your account.
 In many cases, credit cards have a limit on how much can be withdrawn from an ATM over a given day, and only a certain percentage of your total credit line may be used for these advances.
 If you need to increase the amount available, you'll have to call your credit card company and see if it is willing to up your limit.